 The Bank Being My First Port of call and what a great surprise to find English-speaking customer service ready to assist as I walked in the door

-I explained my problem and taken immediately to a new service machine I never seen before.
+I explained my problem and taken immediately to a new service machine I saw before.

-This was an authenticating and id checking computer that worked like a dream, all in Chinese [which I can’t read] but shown every step on what to do. after a 10 min I was up and running card usable and could use my we-chat again to pay and transfer as normal.
+This was an authenticating and id checking computer that worked like a dream, all in Chinese [which I can’t read] but shown every step on what to do. after 10 min, I was up and running the card usable, and could use my we-chat again to pay and transfer as normal.